boeschj/windows-95-portfolio-website/README.md

 ## About Me
 I am a software dev who likes to create awesome things that benefit people, and I enjoy building new and innovative products from the ground up.
-I am also fascinated by the intersection of creativity and engineering, which has led me to focus on building in the crypto/web3 space.

-## Skill summary
+## About This Repo
-I've worked as a full-stack developer on 4 early stage products/companies and am most familiar with React, Node.js (typescript), Next.js, and Python.
-I also have experience working with the full web3 stack in various capacities on Ethereum.
+This is a windows-95 themed software developer portfolio page that I created, and provides an overview of my experience and skills.

 For my resume and a more in-depth summary of my work, check out the deployed site here!